Maldives

 The Maldives is a nation of islands in the Indian Ocean, which stretches on either side of the Equator.
 The country is made up of 1192 islands that stretch over a length of 871 kilometers.
 While the country covers an area of about 90,000 square kilometers, only 298 square kilometers of this area is dry land.
 The islands are grouped into a double chain of 26 atolls.

-Geography
+Geography and Environment

-Culture
+Culture and People

 Religion